 Certain of the products we sell have no patent protection and, as a result, potential competitors face fewer barriers in introducing competing products.
-For example, Erwinaze has no patent protection, and we therefore must rely on trade secrets and other unpatented proprietary information in order to obtain a competitive advantage, which we may be unable to do.
+For example, since Erwinaze has no patent protection, one method of protection is to rely on trade secrets and other unpatented proprietary information in order to obtain a competitive advantage, which we may be unable to do.
+Another method of protection is regulatory exclusivity.
 Erwinaze, as a biologic product approved under a BLA, is subject to the U.S. Biologics Price Competition and Innovation Act, or the BPCIA.
 The BPCIA establishes a period of twelve years of data exclusivity for reference products in order to preserve incentives for future innovation, protecting data included by the applicant in a BLA by prohibiting others from gaining FDA approval based in part on reliance on, or reference to, the data in the BLA during a twelve-year period.
 The FDA is in the process of implementing the BPCIA and has not established final guidelines for administering the review and approval of applications for data exclusivity.
 Although we expect that Erwinaze would receive data exclusivity in the United States through 2023 under the BPCIA, we cannot assure you that it will receive this exclusivity.
 While Erwinaze has orphan drug marketing exclusivity for a seven-year period from its FDA approval in the United States until November 2018, and is expected to receive data exclusivity in the United States through 2023 under the BPCIA, it is possible that a potential competitor might obtain earlier approval from the FDA based upon an approval application that does not rely on or refer to data in our BLA for Erwinaze.
-In the European Union, the regulatory data protection and thus regulatory exclusivity period for Erwinaze has lapsed.
-This also means that any new marketing authorizations for Erwinaze in other European Union, or EU, member states will not receive any regulatory data protection.
-If a biosimilar product to Erwinaze is approved in the future in the United States or in other countries where it is sold, a significant percentage of the prescriptions written for Erwinaze may be filled with the biosimilar version, resulting in a loss in sales of Erwinaze, and there may be a decrease in the price at which Erwinaze can be sold.
+In the European Union, or EU, the regulatory data protection and thus regulatory exclusivity period for Erwinaze has lapsed.
+This also means that any new marketing authorizations for Erwinaze in other EU member states will not receive any regulatory data protection.
+If a biosimilar protect to Erwinaze is approved in the future in the United States or in other countries where it is sold, a significant percentage of the prescriptions written for Erwinaze may be filled with the biosimilar version, resulting in a loss in sales of Erwinaze, and there may be a decrease in the price at which Erwinaze can be sold.
 Competition from a biosimilar product to Erwinaze could have a material adverse effect on our business, financial condition, results of operations and growth prospects.
-In addition, although there are patent applications for Asparec pending in the United States and many other countries, Asparec is not yet covered by any issued patents.
+In addition, although there are patent applications for Asparec pending in the United States and many other countries, it is not yet covered by any issued patents.
 Asparec was granted orphan drug designation by the FDA subject to certain conditions.
 In addition, the FDA has not yet clarified whether Asparec is eligible to receive data exclusivity under the BPCIA.
-If we fail to obtain orphan drug marketing exclusivity and/or data exclusivity, and if we also fail to successfully execute on other strategies to protect our intellectual property with respect to Asparec, including protection by one or more issued patents, Asparec would be subject to competition from a biosimilar product, which could have a material adverse effect on our ability to recognize any return on our investment in the development of this product as well as on our future growth prospects.
+If we fail to obtain orphan drug marketing exclusivity and/or data exclusivity, and if we also fail to successfully execute on other strategies to protect our intellectual property with respect to Asparec, incl